 - Take readings of the cell voltages & specific gravity of all the cells at the start of the charging.

-- Record the readings in the charging record (usually supplied by the manufacturer; get in touch with Microtex if you don’t have it readily).
+- Record the readings in the charging record (usually supplied by the manufacturer; get in touch with Microtex if you need the charging record format).

 - Charge it completely for the recommended duration of 8 to 10 hours depending on the state of charge or as recommended by the traction battery manufacturer.